 Seeing someone you love struggling with an eating disorder might make you feel very scared, angry, frustrated or helpless.
 Be careful not to blame them.
 Try to understand that eating disorders are not a choice but a biologically-influenced mental illness.
 Your loved one may know that their condition is upsetting other people, but this may not make it any easier for them to change their behaviours.

 Do not take on the role of a therapist.
 Do only what you feel capable of.
 Try to get support for yourself.
 You need to take care of yourself while dealing with your loved one and might benefit from speaking to a counsellor or health professional.
+You can locate support groups and counselling options for family members and friends of people with eating disorders using NEDIC's Service Provider Directory.
 Make sure you continue to take care of your own physical, emotional and spiritual needs.

 Remember that they can only get better at their own pace.
 You can be supportive and gently give them information.
 You can help them to see and consider alternatives.
 You cannot make them get better.